-Hydroplaning becomes a factor when you reach 35 mph.
-The faster you drive above 35 mph the greater are your chances of hydroplaning occurring.
+Hydroplaning becomes a factor when you reach about 35 mph.
 To avoid, slow down when driving in rain or when you see standing water on the road.

 Ease off the gas pedal if you sense hydroplaning starting to occur and try to keep the car straight.
 Do not slam the brakes or attempt to make a sudden turn.
 Only apply the brakes when you feel your vehicle is back under control.

 You can only pass, obviously, when you are certain your car won't cause oncoming traffic to veer madly off the road.
 When you do pass make sure to use proper turn signals and that you do so in a manner that does not crowd the vehicle you're passing.

 You should never pass under the following circumstances:

 - When you are approaching an intersection, bridge, or tunnel.

 - When your view is blocked by a hill or curve.